 One of the reasons for Finnish being a tricky language is that you hardly ever benefit from other languages you know.
 Why is that?
 Because even if a word would be pretty much the same in every other language, it won’t be that in Finnish.

 Sometimes it might also get a bit confusing, as one Finnish word can have so many meanings.

 Just to give you an example, instead of saying ‘on the table’ we say ‘pöydällä’, where the basic word, ‘a table’ is ‘pöytä’.
-In most languages the attribute would be placed in front of the word, but in Finnish we add ‘-llä’ in the end of the word.
-And that’s not all: we also change the letter ‘t’ in the middle of the word ‘pöytä’ for letter ‘d’.
+In most languages, the attribute would be placed in front of the word, but in Finnish we add ‘-llä’ at the end of the word.
+And that’s not all: we also change the letter ‘t’ in the middle of the word ‘pöytä’ for the letter ‘d’.

 Please note, this is also exactly the reason why Finnish doesn’t work with Google Translator.
 So don’t even try using that.
 The sentences just won’t make any kind of sense.
 There is no such translation robot that could do Finnish.